beetbox/beets/docs/guides/main.rst

     directory: ~/music
     library: ~/data/musiclibrary.db

+This should work just fine for Windows users, the ``~`` is equivalent to the
+%USERPROFILE% - typically, ``C:\Users\Your_Machine_LoginName``).
+Change that
-Change that first path to a directory where you'd like to keep your music.
+first path to a directory where you'd like to keep your music.
 Then, for ``library``, choose a good place to keep a database file that keeps an index of your music.
 (The config's format is `YAML`_.
 You'll want to configure your text editor to use spaces, not real tabs, for indentation.)

 The default configuration assumes you want to start a new organized music folder (that ``directory`` above) and that you'll *copy* cleaned-up music into that